Keniajin/data_cleaning_R/CodeBook.md

 The following files were available for the train and test data.
 Their descriptions are equivalent.

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-- 'train/Inertial Signals/total_acc_x_train.txt :The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
+- train/Inertial Signals/totalacc_x_train.txt :The acceleration signal from the smartphone accelerometer X axis in standard gravity units g Every row shows a 128 element vector.
+The same description applies for the -total_acc_x_train.txt and total_acc_z_train.txt files for the Y and Z axis.
-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration
+- train/Inertial Signals/body_acc_x_train.txt: The body acceleration signal obtained by subtracting the gravity from the total acceleration
-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+- train/Inertial Signals/body_gyro_x_train.txt: The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 -----------------------------------------------------------------------
 Objectives